 Autumn and winter are generally unpredictable weather-wise and experience fewer crowds, winter in particular.
 The autumn months are slightly more pleasant, while winter is mostly chilly and grey.
 If you don't mind packing a jacket and umbrella then this can be the best time to look for cheap flights to Memphis.
 Hotel rates are usually discounted during the winter months too.

 Tempt your senses with a trip to Memphis.
 Besides being home to Graceland, Elvis Presley’s mansion, Memphis has enough tastes, smells, sights, and sounds for any traveller.
 From old-fashioned-backyard barbecues to toe-tapping rhythm and blues music, a flight to Memphis lands tourists right in the heart of the land of Rock'n'Roll.

 Spend a day in Memphis touring The King’s mansion in Graceland before dining on black-eyed peas and cornbread at one of the city’s local diners.
 Take a steamboat ride on the Muddy Mississippi River or watch a minor league baseball game at AutoZone Park.
-Whether you’re channeling Elvis with some old time rock-n-roll or need a little Southern cooking to soothe your soul, a cheap flight to Memphis is a worthwhile visit for any traveller.
+Whether you’re channelling Elvis with some old time rock-n-roll or need a little Southern cooking to soothe your soul, a trip to Memphis is worthwhile for any traveller.

 Getting around Memphis

 The best way to get around Memphis is by driving.
 Traffic can be very slow-moving, but the public buses are slow and infrequent.
 Memphis is easy to get around and parking is usually available.
 You need a driver’s licence and have to be at least 21 years old to rent a car, but most rental agencies charge you more if you’re under 25.
 If you’d prefer to take public transport, the city centre Main Street Trolley, which runs on a circular route, is the most useful.
 You can also take a taxi, but you’ll need to book ahead by phone.